Review an anti-social case

-The review can be requested by the victim or another person acting on their behalf, such as a family member, MP or councillor.
-In order to request a community trigger, a single ASB case must have been reported 3 times or more within the last 6 months.
+The review can be requested by the victim or another person acting on their behalves, such as a family member, MP or councillor.
+To request a community trigger, a single ASB case must have been reported 3 times or more within the last 6 months.

 Agencies who may be involved with the trigger review may include the following: